 Text Veracity

 Transcribed text is formatted for clarity and ease of reading and, intentionally, not as a textual facsimile of the original.
-While great care has been taken to accurately reproduce text, inaccuracies may remain, so get in touch if you spot any!
+Great care has been taken to accurately reproduce text.
+However, inaccuracies may remain.
+Please get in touch if you spot any!

 Dedication